-- We will advise you on the relevant legislation and help you understand how you can comply with it. - We will expect you to take reasonable care to ensure you are familiar with your legal obligations and that you comply with them. - If we identify a contravention of the legislation we will advise you of the action you need to take and ask you to take it within a reasonable timescale. - We will consider any reasonable proposals you put forward to comply. - We will expect you to keep us informed of the action you have taken. - If your proposals are not acceptable, or you do not carry out your stated proposals, we will normally begin formal action. - If you have a history of non-compliance or the contravention is serious, we will probably commence formal action immediately. - In cases of non-compliance we will normally consider imposing a civil penalty.
-However, if we consider the offence to be serious enough to warrant prosecution, we will take this action if we believe this to be in the public interest. - We will charge you the reasonable costs of our formal enforcement action.
+- We will advise you on the relevant housing legislation and help you understand how you can comply with it. - We will expect you to be familiar with guidance for landlords and tenants such as "Coronavirus (COVID-19) Guidance for Landlords and Tenants" published by MHCLG in March 2020.
+Updates to this guidance can be found on the MHCLG website: www.gov.uk/mhclg - We will expect you to take reasonable care to ensure you are familiar with your legal obligations and that you comply with them. - If we identify a contravention of the legislation we will advise you of the action you need to take, provided the action can be taken in line with government Covid-19 guidance.
+We will ask you to take it within a reasonable timescale. - We will consider any reasonable proposals you put forward to comply.

+- We will expect you to keep us informed of the action you have taken. - If your proposals are not acceptable, or you do not carry out your stated proposals, we will normally begin formal action.
+However, if your reasons for not complying are due to Covid-19 restrictions, we will take this into account in deciding if formal action is appropriate. - We will charge you the reasonable costs of our formal enforcement action.